 Paul M. Mastrangelo

-In his CultureIQ role, Paul collaborates with leaders to design, administer, and interpret organizational assessments for change management.
+In his CultureIQ role, Paul collaborates with leaders to design, administer, and interpret organizational assessments to align culture with strategic goals.
 His clients have included Apple, Behr, Cisco Systems, Goodyear, HP, HSBC, Johnson & Johnson, Orkla, VF, and Wolters Kluwer.
 He has made presentations to business leaders in 14 countries, including memorable trips to Colombia, Latvia, and Saudi Arabia.

 A former tenured professor, Paul is a recognized thought leader in the global assessment and development of employee engagement, with over 25 professional publications, including a chapter on improving design and interpretation of sample surveys in the 2020 book, Employee Surveys and Sensing, a 2018 article on employee engagement myths, a 2014 article on peer-nominated survey action teams, a 2010 chapter on creating infectious change in global organizations, and the 2008 book Employee Surveys in Management.
 Paul hosts the CultureIQ video series “Ask a Strategist,” and maintains a professional online presence on LinkedIn and Twitter @paulmastrangelo.